Rei-SwitchBot/faq/en-us/Motion Sensor.md

 2. If there is no log of the actual state of the device in the history.

 If the device was added successfully, but there is no log of status change or execution in the device Log, the device may be defective.

-Please contact our support team via "Feedback" on the SwitchBot app Profile page.
-Feedback includes a screen-recording function.
-Please use it to help us identify the problem quickly.
-Thank you for your patience.

 ---